honeydew-ai/tpch-demo/README.md

-# tpch-demo
+Demo Schema for Honeydew on TPC-H derived schema

-Demo for Honeydew on TPC-H derived schema
+For more information, see https://honeydew.ai/